 The MBA’s longest-standing community event and Tenhulzen Remodeling has been a ramp captain virtually every year since the program began.
 Rampathon has grown from 5 ramps in 1992 to 42 ramps in 2017.
 Each May, TR staff volunteer a Saturday and part of Sunday, depending on the complexity of the ramp to give residents in our community who are confined to a wheelchair, uninhibited access to the outside world.
 It is a most satisfying feeling to know you have provided access for someone who has had to rely on others to lift them up and down stairs.
 Thsink will take you to the photo galleries of the past few years.
 2017 marks the 22nd ramp TR has provided the community.

 Woodmoor Elementary received some love at the school’s entrance by dozens of volunteers and donations from Boeing and Tenhulzen Residential.
 The Cub Scouts helped move stones and plant flowers along side their parents earning them recognition at the school assembly.

-In 2016, we sent 4 carpenters and a dumptruck loaded with materials to create new rooms in the YWCA in the Lynnwood area.
-After a day of framing new walls and setting new doors, we hung and taped drywall before turning it over to a painting crew.
+In 2016, we sent 4 carpenters and a dump truck loaded with materials to create new rooms in the YWCA in the Lynnwood area.
+After a day of framing new walls and setting new doors, our volunteer crew hung and taped drywall before turning it over to a volunteer painting company.

 Clean Job Sites